 Continuing Studies Students

-If you wish to take a Summer Studies course that is not offered by the School of Continuing Studies, you must complete the Minerva Course Selection Form and obtain permission from the Department or Faculty offering the course.
+If you wish to take a Summer Studies course that is not offered by the School of Continuing Studies, you must get approval from your Program Advisor at the School of Continuing Studies.
+Please see the Client Services Counter.

 Once you have received permission to register for the course from the Department or Faculty, you must get approval from your Program Advisor at the School of Continuing Studies.
 You can then register for the course in-person at the Client Services Counter.